Christos Markogiannakis

 Christos Markogiannakis (Greek: Χρήστος Μαρκογιαννάκης) (born 28 January 1980) is a Greek novelist and criminartist, based in Paris, France.
 His work includes crime fiction and non-fiction.
-His books are published in Greek, French, English and German.
+His books are published in Greek, French, English, Italian and German.
 He is a member of the Crime Writers’ Association.
+In 2025, he was named Chevalier de Ordre des Arts et des Lettres (Knight of the Order of Arts and Letters) by the French Ministry of Culture.

 Career

 Christos Markogiannakis studied Law and Criminology in Greece and France.
 He worked as a criminal lawyer in Crete and currently lives in Paris.

 He is the creator of the term Criminart, a theoretical mix of art and crime, focusing on the representation of murder in works of art and on murder as a form of art, according to the disciplines of Thomas De Quincey.

 His criminartistic book Scènes de Crime au Louvre / The Louvre Murder Club (Le Passage Editions, 2017), where he analyses paintings, sculptures and ancient Greek amphorae in the Louvre Museum in Paris, was awarded the 2017 French Prize for Literary Essay (Prix National du Document Littéraire).
 The book was welcomed by the Press for its original point of view.

 The Louvre Murder Club was followed by Scènes de Crime à Orsay / The Orsay Murder Club in 2018 (Le Passage Editions, 2018) with works of art from the Orsay Museum in Paris.